 - Invent a better car.
 Brainstorm things you could add to your car to make the trip more inviting.
 Each person gets to add improvements.
 Cappuccino maker, anyone?

 - Play car Bingo.
-Click here for two different printable Bingo games which will keep kids watching for road signs, vehicles, and more as they travel.
+Our printable Holiday Travel BINGO game will keep kids watching for all kinds of holiday sights as they travel.

 - Mystery writing.
 Have one child “write” or draw on the other child’s hand with his/her fingers, and have the other child guess what the first is writing.

 - For children with strong stomachs, use printable games.
 Click here for a variety of printable games, such as connect the dots, a word scramble, and more.

 - Bring a set of cards, or a card game such as Uno or SkipBo.
 Click here for a list of card games.

 Enjoy your holiday travels!